Computation Mechanism Behind LLM Position Generalization: of LLMs

 \subsection{When and How LLMs Generalize to Longer Texts}

+In vanilla relative position encoding, the list of distance values $[d]$ used in the attention operation between one query vector $q_i$ and all key features $k_j$ sequence is just the list of inter-token distances $[i, \ldots, 0]$.
 Recent techniques like LM-Infinite and InfLLM enable LLMs to generalize to longer text sequences than those encountered during training.
 The common practice adopted by these techniques is to modify the relative position before applying the original self-attention mechanism.
-This is equivalent to applying self-attention over a modified $[\vk_i]$ and $[\vv_i]$ sequence with probably, which might be different (sometimes significantly shorter) than the original $[\vk_i]$ and $[\vv_i]$ sequences.
+This is equivalent to applying self-attention over a modified $[\vk_i]$ and $[\vv_i]$ sequence, which might be different (sometimes significantly shorter) than the original $[\vk_i]$ and $[\vv_i]$ sequences.
 More specifically, in those techniques, the resulting sequence of features usually appears as if they are of the following positional distances: , where $L_{PT}$ is the pre-training maximum length, and $l_L$ is a position used technically for storing a few automatically retrieved feature vectors in the extremely long context.
 The retrieved features are usually used to enhance information retrieval.

 This is in contrast to the intuition we obtained from common machine learning practices: why do LLMs train purely from shorter texts that generalize to extreme lengths (e.g., 200M in LM-Infinite) with only minor modifications to the model architecture?
 Moreover, little explicit design was implemented in modern SotA LLMs to enable this extreme generalization.
 This phenomenon could find support in our analysis: \textit{even though posed to unseen extreme lengths, LLMs do not bind positional relevance information with the semantic features of the contextual tokens.} In other words, the $\vk$ and $\vv$ vectors could be interpreted as a pool of semantic features.
 The self-attention mechanism approximately and additively applies the position component to the pool.
-As long as the resulting distance sequence is similar to its normal shape $[L_{PT}, L_{PT}-1, \ldots,1, 0]$, the attention output vector will reside in its normal distribution.
+As long as the resulting distance list is similar to its normal shape $[L_{PT}, L_{PT}-1, \ldots,1, 0]$, the attention output vector will reside in its normal distribution.
 Therefore, technically, the attention output vector is still in-distribution, so the remaining parts of LLMs on top of the attention outputs will not take out-of-distribution features as inputs.